handcrafted/handcrafted-rounded-corners/README.markdown

 ##Setup

 1. Copy `_rounded.sass` into your Compass supported project
-2. Call it into your style-sheet using Compass's @import method
+2. Use Compass's @import method to import `_rounded.sass` into your style-sheet
 3. Enjoy!